Mr-Mayhem/DSP_Snippets_For_Processing/README.md

 Then the subpixel x axis difference between the two results is the center of a shadow cast upon the sensor.

 Left out a few things, like thresholding.
-Also, the sigma or 'narrowness' of the gaussian kernel used in convolution step, sets how agressive the smoothing is.
-Narrow tall ones make less blurred results, wide ones make more blurred results, with higher frequencies suppressed more.
-Too narrow, and the data is noisy and accuracy is lost that way.
-Too wide, and the sharpness of the peaks is smeared out too much, and accuracy is lost that way.
-This is otherwise known as the scaling problem in edge detection.
+Also, the sigma or 'wideness / 'narrowness' of the gaussian kernel used in the convolution, sets how agressive the smoothing (blurring) is.
+This is otherwise known as the scaling problem in edge detection, and it's about finding a best compromise between aggressive smoothing vs light smoothing.

+Thresholding ignores edges which fall below a certain steepness of gradient, etc. Again, its all about tweaking it so it rejects noise, but not desired edges.

+Then there is the balance between smoothing and thresholding, which is subtle and depends on the particular situation.
+Also, thresholding may be used more than once, and at different scales to further refine the sensitivity of the system.

+That's all I got for ya now.

 This commercial software website explains edge detection: http://docs.adaptive-vision.com/curr...Detection.html